hexops/machengine.org/content/libs/gpu.md

 ### Compile-time interface

-**mach/gpu** is a low level library providing [a compile-time interface](https://devlog.hexops.com/2022/perfecting-webgpu-native/#comptime-interfaces) to the WebGPU API.
+**mach-gpu** is a low level library providing [a compile-time interface](https://devlog.hexops.com/2022/perfecting-webgpu-native/#comptime-interfaces) to the WebGPU API.
 Because it is a compile-time interface, it has zero-overhead compared to calling the WebGPU C API directly.

 There are multiple _implementations_ of the interface, including:

-* `mach/gpu-dawn` - backed by Dawn, the native WebGPU implementation used in Google Chrome.
+* `mach-gpu-dawn` - backed by Dawn, the native WebGPU implementation used in Google Chrome.
 * (future) A WebAssembly implementation, using the browser's builtin implementation.
 * [Crescent](https://github.com/silversquirl/crescent) - a simple/experimental WebGPU implementation written in Zig using Vulkan.

 ### gpu.Export

-`mach/gpu` provides a `gpu.Export` function which takes a Zig implementation of the WebGPU interface and exposes all of the neccessary functions for a `webgpu.h` compatible C ABI.
+`mach-gpu` provides a `gpu.Export` function which takes a Zig implementation of the WebGPU interface and exposes all of the neccessary functions for a `webgpu.h` compatible C ABI.

 This does two things: